genetique-techno/scoreboard-mock/README.md

 - `AwayTeam` - An object representing the away team
 - `HomeTeam` - An object representing the home team

-I encourage you to look into the away and home teams to figure out their structure
+I encourage you to look into the `AwayTeam` and `HomeTeam` objects to determine their structure.